machinewulf/useful-commands/useful_commands.md

 -   Move = ‘mv’, can be used to rename files or move them to another directory/folder
--   The name will only be changed if its a NEW name that does not already exist in the current directory
+-   The name will only be changed if it's a NEW name that does not already exist in the current directory
 -   Moving the file to a new directory can be done by inserting the new location pathway after ‘\>’